-The Dales Pony is a critically endangered and absolutely fabulous breed from northern England.
+The Dales Pony is a critically endangered and absolutely fabulous native breed from northern England.
 These ponies typically stand 14-14.2 hands high, but smaller and larger Dales can be found.
-They are beautiful, friendly, gentle, hardy, and very strong, with great endurance, excellent conformation and lovely temperaments.
+They are beautiful, friendly, gentle, hardy, and very strong, with great endurance, excellent conformation, and lovely temperaments.
 They are intelligent and easy to train.
 They are known as “The Great All Rounder” in their native England for good reason.
 They are excellent riding, driving and work ponies.
 They were originally bred for carrying packs of lead quickly over treacherous mountain terrain.
-They traditionally worked in groups of 9-20 ponies, working free-headed (not tied to each other) overseen by one person on a pony.
+They traditionally worked in groups of 9-20 ponies, working free-headed (not tied to each other) overseen by one person riding a pony.
 They are naturals at navigating the various challenges of trail riding, and thrive on being out and about, investigating their world, and finding solutions to problems.
 They tend to be very well balanced and comfortable to ride.
 They tend not to panic in awkward situations.
 They are used for a variety of riding disciplines now, including trail, dressage, jumping, hunting, Trek, working equitation, endurance, and cattle sorting.

 The Dales Pony Society’s webpage has a wealth of information about the breed: https://www.dalespony.org/